Master Observation of Thoughts Meditation: Transform Your Mind Today

 1. Create a consistent meditation practice.

 Set a specific time every day for meditation – morning, lunch break, or before bed.
 This establishes a routine.
-Start with a few minutes and gradually increase as you get comfortable.
-The goal is consistency, not length.

 2. Bring mindfulness into everyday activities.